linguawork/TSprojects/README.md

-# miniProjectsTS
+Typescript Projects Repository

-Every folder in this repo contains a project in Typescript.
-(Initially I thought to push a project into every branch of the repo, but decided to place them just into folders and make a descriptive README.
-This way it is simpler.)
+Every folder in this repository contains a standalone project written in TypeScript.
+Initially, I planned to use separate branches for each project but opted to organize them into folders instead, with a descriptive README for simplicity.

-##Pre-project 1:
+Contents

+    Pre-Project 1: Basic Commands for a TypeScript Project Pre-Project 2: Introducing More Complex Commands and Snowpack Project 1: Simple To-Do List

+Pre-Project 1: Basic Commands for a TypeScript Project

-The main idea here is to introduce basic commands to start a small TS project.
-All the commands are written in a txt file.
+This pre-project introduces the basic commands needed to start a small TypeScript project.
+All commands are documented in a text file within the folder.

-    P.S:
+Running the Project

-    npm start in the folder of the project, not outside.
+    Run the project: Use npm start inside the project folder.
-    When the page opens go to the directory: http://localhost:5500/*/
+    Access the project: Once started, open your browser and go to http://localhost:5500/ to view the project.

-##Pre-project 2:
-The main idea of the project to introduce other commands that can help to create a more complex project including JS libraries.
-Here Snowpack bundle is used.
-All the commands are written in a txt file.

-    (
+Pre-Project 2: Introducing More Complex Commands and Snowpack

+This pre-project introduces additional commands and the use of Snowpack to manage JavaScript libraries, enabling more complex project structures.
+Commands are documented in a text file within the folder.
+Snowpack Setup

+To create a Snowpack project, use the following commands:

-        npx create snowpack-app  . --template @snowpack/app-template-blank-typescript --force
+npx create-snowpack-app . --template @snowpack/app-template-blank-typescript --force

-        #if it does start inside a folder with . , you may cd .. and create a project with a new folder:
+Note: If the above command doesn’t work in the current directory, you can create a new project folder as follows:

+cd ..
 npx create-snowpack-app Pre-project2 --template @snowpack/app-template-blank-typescript
-    )

-##Project 1:
-A simple to-do list.
-The main purpose is to get used to coding in TS style after JS.

-In html file dont forget to include the right src file inside script tag.
+Project 1: Simple To-Do List

+This project is a basic to-do list application intended to help familiarize yourself with TypeScript after working with JavaScript.
+Important Setup Details

+    HTML Configuration: Ensure the correct script source file is included in the HTML file:
- <script src="./dist/index.js" type="module" ></script>
+<script src="./dist/index.js" type="module"></script>

-You will not see the dist folder in the project folder in the developer's mode.
-It is hidden.
-It will appear during build into production.
+Hidden dist Folder: The dist folder, where the project’s production build is stored, may not be visible in the project directory during development.
+It will appear during the build process.

-You may delete in JSON the start options:
+Optional JSON Cleanup: You may choose to delete the following entries in package.json if not needed:

-"test": "echo \"This template does not include a test runner by default.\" && exit 1", "format": "prettier --write \"src/**/*.{ts,js}\"", "lint": "prettier --check \"src/**/*.{ts,js}\""
+"test": "echo \"This template does not include a test runner by default.\" && exit 1", "format": "prettier --write \"src/**/*.ts,js\"", "lint": "prettier --check \"src/**/*.ts,js\""

-If GIT sees a folder as a file especially after deleting .git inside a project folder, it is recommended to clear the git cache.
+Clearing Git Cache: If Git mistakenly identifies a folder as a file after deleting a .git folder inside a project directory, clear the cache with:

-Some error to fix inside tsconfig.json:
+git rm --cached -r .

+TypeScript Configuration Error: To fix issues in tsconfig.json, consider adjusting the following settings:

+json

-    // "importsNotUsedAsValues": "error",
+    "importsNotUsedAsValues": "error",
-    "verbatimModuleSyntax": true,
+    "verbatimModuleSyntax": true